-Experts who have challenged the conventional interpretation of the ‘triad’ have often paid a hefty price.
+Experts who have questioned the ‘triad”s customary interpretation have typically paid a high price.

-Dr Waney Squier, a well-known expert in this area, who has acted in a great many cases, was struck off by the General Medical Council (Medical Practitioners’ Tribunal) following a prolonged campaign to discredit her.
+Following a lengthy campaign to discredit her, Dr Waney Squier, a well-known expert in this field who has acted in numerous instances, was struck off by the General Medical Council (Medical Practitioners’ Tribunal).

 However, the GMC finding was reversed by the High Court in November 2016 (Squier v General Medical Council EWHC 2739 (Admin)).The science in this area is still in a state of flux, and from a criminal law perspective that is a critical issue as cases must be proved to a standard so that the jury can be sure of the defendant’s guilt.